BloomTech-Labs/mydish-be/README.md

 ```
 ## Cookbook

-POST `/cookbook/:id` saves a recipe to the logged in users cookbook.
+POST `/cookbook/:id` Save a recipe to the logged-in user's cookbook.

 ```js
   res = {